GoogleCloudPlatform/microservices-demo/src/productcatalogservice/README.md

 # productcatalogservice

-Run the following command to restore dependencies to `vendor/` directory:

-    dep ensure --vendor-only

 ## Dynamic catalog reloading / artificial delay

 This service has a "dynamic catalog reloading" feature that is purposefully